 Three decades later, the holiday has spread throughout the world and is now celebrated in more than 120 countries and over 1000 cities.

-Make Music Davis – On June 21st, 2017, Davis, CA joined the global celebration of music for the first time and will continue for its third year in 2019.
-All are welcome and encouraged to help fill the air with music.
+Make Music Davis – On June 21st, 2017, Davis, CA joined the global celebration of music for the first time and will continue for its fourth year in 2020.
+We thank the good folks at The Davis Dirt for their stellar organization skills 2017 – 2019.
+Now in 2020 we at Davis Media Access and KDRT 95.7 FM community radio will take it on using social distancing and a virtual celebration in keeping with the current COVID-19 guidelines.
+All are welcome and encouraged to help fill the air with music!